Damgaard Data and Navision Software: Where Did the Employees Come From?

-When you read the book From Damgaard to Microsoft, you may notice that most of the actors did not find their way to either Damgaard Data or Navision Software by applying for a vacant job position.
+When you read the book 5,460 Miles from Silicon Valley, you may notice that most of the actors did not find their way to either Damgaard Data or Navision Software by applying for a vacant job position.

 How then did they get a job with one of these two successful Danish software companies?